Azure/azure-sdk-for-js/documentation/test-quickstart.md

 ## Example: Basic Azure service interaction and recording

-As the [section](#code-structure) described we'll generate sample file for you so if you are the first time to write test cases you could grow up your own based on them.
-Next we'll expore on how to do that.
+At the code structure [section](#code-structure) we described we'll generate sample file for you, if you are the first time to write test cases you could grow up your own based on them.

-This simple test creates a resource and checks that its name is assigned correctly.
-Take `purview-catalog-rest` as example:
+This simple test creates a resource and checks that the service handles it correctly in the project `purview-catalog-rest`.
+Below are the steps:

 - Step 1: Create your test file and add one test case with resource creation, here we have purview catalog glossary test file `glossary.spec.ts` and one case named `Should create a glossary`.
 Or rename the `sampleTest.spec.ts` file and its case `sample test`.
 - Step 2: Add the utility method `createClient` in `public/utils/recordedClient.ts` to share the `PurviewCatalogClient` creation.